leon-luna-ray/vanillajs-portfolio/README.md

-# Ray Luna: Portfolio
+# Materialize Portfolio

 ## Description

 Repository for my coding portfolio.
 It contains my bio, a list of featured projects and contact information.
-Original project was deployed as a static stie.
 Refactored to pull content from Sanity.io CMS and render HTML dynamically with vanilla JavaScript.

 ## Image